EMSL-Computing/Pore2Chip/README.md

 # Pore2Chip: All-in-One Python Tool for Soil Microstructure Analysis and Micromodel Design

 ## What is Pore2Chip?
 Pore2Chip is a Python module designed to streamline the process of analyzing X-ray computed tomography (XCT) images of soil and creating 2D micromodel designs based on that analysis.
-It leverages the power of open-source libraries like OpenPNM, PoreSpy, and drawsvg to  extract key information about the soil's porous structure and translate it into a blueprint for microfluidic simulations or physical "lab-on-a-chip" devices developed using additive manufacturing.
+It leverages the power of open-source libraries like OpenPNM, PoreSpy, and drawsvg to  extract key information about the soil's porous structure and translate it into a blueprint for microfluidic simulations or physical `lab-on-a-chip` devices developed using additive manufacturing.

 ### A workflow for model-data-experiment (ModEx) design: